Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees

-Note that such a representation is obviously not in bijection with $\mathds{N}$, nevertheless it contains information on the factorization properties of natural numbers (so that, for example \texttt{10} indicates that a number is prime, or a sequence \texttt{1010\dots10} of $k$ repetitions of \texttt{10} express the fact that the number is a product of $k$ distinct primes): as a result, the sequence of undecorated trees, that we denote $\NT$, can be seen as a (lossy) translation of $\mathds N$ in a ``language'' of ``Dyck words'' following its own ``grammatical rules'' \cite{Childress2021}. {In fact}, in a series of works \cite{conti2023,Conti2024,CCI2}, it was observed that the sequence $\NT$ exhibits a number of structural properties.
-Each Dyck word appears in the sequence, and it does so infinitely many times.
-Both properties are a direct consequence of the infinitude of prime numbers, {and imply that the set $\mathds N\mathcal D$ of distinct Dyck words appearing in the sequence --- the \textit{dictionary} --- is countably infinite}.
-Certain phrases (finite sequences of Dyck words) occur only once, such as \texttt{10 10} or \texttt{1100 10}, while others recur extremely often.
-For instance, the infinite occurrence of \texttt{10 1100} is equivalent to the still-open Mersenne conjecture; the infinite recurrence of \texttt{1010 10} relates to the Sophie Germain conjecture; and \texttt{1100 1100} is known to occur infinitely often, a fact established in 2004 with the proof of Catalan’s conjecture by \textcite{Mihailescu2004}.
-The text is moreover oriented: if one takes a valid phrase and reverses the order of its words, the resulting string is often invalid, i.e., it never occurs.
-For example, \texttt{111000 10} occurs many times, whereas \texttt{10 111000} can be proven never to appear.
-Further examples of impossible configurations of words include, as it is easy to prove, four consecutive square free numbers.
+Note that such a representation is obviously not in bijection with $\mathds{N}$, nevertheless it contains information on the factorization properties of natural numbers (so that, for example \texttt{10} indicates that a number is prime, or a sequence \texttt{1010\dots10} of $k$ repetitions of \texttt{10} express the fact that the number is a \textit{square-free number}, namely a product of $k$ distinct primes): as a result, the sequence of undecorated trees, that we denote $\NT$, can be seen as a (lossy) translation of $\mathds N$ in a ``language'' of Dyck words following its own ``grammatical rules'' \cite{Childress2021}. {In fact}, in a series of works \cite{conti2023,Conti2024,CCI2}, it was observed that the sequence $\NT$ exhibits a number of structural properties.